QuentinAndre/pysprite/README.md

 ## 5. Advanced usage: Multi-scale items.
 pysprite supports distributions obtained from multi-scale items.
-For instance, assume that all participants rated how beautiful three birds are (on a scale from 1 to 7), and that the dependent variable is the average of those two ratings.
+For instance, assume that all participants rated how beautiful three birds are (on a scale from 1 to 7), and that the dependent variable is the average of those three ratings.

 You can specify that the scale had two items using the `n_items` keyword: